Benefits and help with council tax when you separate

 If you’re already getting benefits

-You should still check you are getting all of the benefits you’re entitled to using the benefits calculator on Turn2us (if you're over 18).
+You should still check you are getting all of the benefits you’re entitled to using the benefits calculator on Turn2us (if you're 18 or over).

 If you're getting benefits as a couple, the amount you’re entitled to might change when you separate.